Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Case Study in CCTV Surveillance Scenarios

 \subsubsection{Mission Score Server (MSS)}

-The mission score server (MSS) manages the rewards (+1) and consequences (-3) based on the participant's performance in the CCTV monitoring task.
+It manages the rewards (+1 point) and penalty (-3 points) based on the participant's performance in the CCTV monitoring task.
 The MSS works in conjunction with the ODS and GUI program during task execution.
 The ODS updates the MSS by determining if the human operator has completed the task correctly, while the GUI program serves as the user's direct interface and displays the updated team score as the task is being carried out.